How do you use your public speaking voice?

 Great speakers connect with their listeners by modulating their tone effectively and emphasising key words.

-Many presenters tell us that they consider one of their ‘bad habits’ is that they often speak too fast.
-If that sounds like you then try building in a few timely and meaningful pauses into your structure.
+Many presenters tell us that one of their ‘bad habits’ is that they speak too fast.
+If that sounds like you, try building in a few timely and meaningful pauses into your structure.

-You also don’t want to speak too slowly as that could tire and even bore your audience so practise speeding up and down and find the right balance for you and your listeners.
+You also don’t want to speak too slowly as that could tire and even bore your audience.
+Practise speeding up and down and find the right balance for you and your listeners.

-• Build curiosity and impact
+– Build curiosity and impact

-• Give your audience time to think and absorb what you just said
+– Give your audience time to think and absorb what you just said

-• Give you time to think, breathe and stay present
+– Give you time to think, breathe and stay present

 Record your voice